 About this group

-Find out more about our cover and groups for particular conditions:
+Find out more about our groups for particular conditions:

-What we're doing to improve travel insurance for people with medical conditions in the UK
+How we're improving travel insurance for people with medical conditions in the UK

 The Financial Conduct Authority (FCA) has said that travel insurers should be doing more to help cancer patients find affordable cover.

-Bought By Many was invited to the launch of their report and we'll also be submitting feedback to their consultation on how the industry could be improved.
+Bought By Many was invited to the launch of the FCA's report and we submitted feedback to its consultation on improving the industry.

 Although it cannot be used to replace insurance, it's worth getting a European Health Insurance Card (EHIC).
 It entitles you to a basic level of treatment in state hospitals in Europe.

 Our policy is designed to cover urgent treatment that cannot wait until you get home, so an EHIC card may cover some treatment that our insurance does not, for example, patching up a cut.